smohith/cp4i-install/README.md

 # Installing Cloud Pak for Integration
 The IBM Cloud Pak for Integration (CP4I) is delivered as operators that are installed and managed using the Operator Lifecycle Manager (OLM) within Red Hat OpenShift.
 To install CP4I, we will verify that the OLM Catalog Sources for IBM components have been added, we will then install the operators using OLM, create the CP4I custom resource, and finally deploy some of the capabilities and runtimes.

+<ins>**Note**</ins>: The version numbers for your installed operators, capabilities, and runtimes may not match what is shown in the screenshots below.

 ### Environment
 - Bluedemos Template: https://bluedemos.com/show/3916
 - Desktop Login: ibmuser/engageibm